RaviAmane/SOR/USE_CASE_2.md

 PATCH Request:

 You can also avoid sending unnecessary data when modifying resources.
-To send updated data only for the specific fields that you’re changing, use the HTTP PATCH verb.
+To send updated data only for the specific fields that youâ€™re changing, use the HTTP PATCH verb.

 The short example below shows how using patch minimizes the data you need to send to make a small update.